niklas2810/stencil-type-issue/readme.md

-# Reproductioon for Stencil Type Issue
+# Reproduction for Stencil Type Issue

 Sometimes, Stencil fails to generate the `dist/types` directory when using the SASS plugin and some special conditions apply (see issue or the `my-component.tsx` file).